dilpreetj/api-automation-ts-course/README.md

-# API Automation using TypeScript Course
+# API Automation using TypeScript
 This repository is part of the [API Automation using TypeScript](https://sdetunicorns.com/course/master-api-test-automation-using-typescript/) Course.

 ## Setup